 Union Bank updated first their Business Bill pay system.
 The new system is really horrible.
 It takes 3 times as long to handle my bill paying, and determining what is going on is such a nightmare.
 It is difficult to change bills, organize bills, etc. The system is not chronological, and if you change it to a chronological order that lasts only until you view something or change it.
 Then it reverts back and each time you have to reorganize the bills.
 I have accidentally paid bills twice many times.
 I am so upset because I just discovered they are switching all their personal banking to the same horrible system.
 Yikes.
 I need a new bank.

 Had multiple accts with Union bank for a long time.
 Recently went to use the ATM and machine ate my card.
 Called them in the morning and was told the accts were closed because of something reported on Chex systems.
 Told them that it was already taken care of and no worries since it was a mistake on the original reporter's end.
 The rep told me the only way to reopen the accts was to furnish them with a "letter of deletion" which they obviously refused to do.
 This bank sucks.
 Stay far away from it.
 Also their ATMs are so outdated still require envelope for check and cash deposits.
 WAKE UP union bank.
 You're losing customers because of backwards thinking and having employees that don't want to listen to the truth and facts.

-Union Bank Company Profile
+Union Bank Company Information

 - Company Name: